sergey179/github-games/README.md

 ## Welcome to GitHub Games
-Sergey's changes....
-....:wq

 A project based learning activity for people who are getting started with Git and GitHub.

-You can play the game at: http://githubschool.github.io/github-games/
+You can play the game at: http://sergey179.github.io/github-games/

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_